-- 1) correlation coefficients must be 0.1 or higher for more than one observation9 - variables of special theoretical interest are included even if criterion 1) is not met.
+- 1) correlation coefficients must be 0.1 or higher for more than one observation - 2) variables of special theoretical interest are included even if criterion 1) is not met.

-The correlation coefficients complying with these requirements and the corresponding variables to be included in the further process are indicated by bold lettering in Table A6.9.
+Bold lettering in Table A6.9 indicates the correlation coefficients complying with these requirements and the corresponding variables to be included in the further process.